kstenerud/dogma/v1/dogma_v1.md

 The document header identifies the file format as Dogma, and contains the following mandatory information:

 * The major version of the Dogma specification that the document adheres to.
-* The case-insensitive name of the character encoding used for all codepoint related expressions (use the [IANA preferred MIME name](https://www.iana.org/assignments/character-sets/character-sets.xhtml) whenever possible).
+* The case-insensitive name of the character encoding that the Dogma document is written in (use the [IANA preferred MIME name](https://www.iana.org/assignments/character-sets/character-sets.xhtml) whenever possible).

 Optionally, it may also include header lines.
 An empty line terminates the document header section.